ervumlens/ko-preferencespy/README.md

 and click on the "All (Read-Only)".

-To monitor preference changes, open the "Preference Spy" menu under "Tools", and enable the "Log Preference Changes" option.
+To monitor preference changes, open the "Preference Spy" menu under "Tools", and choose a "Log (whatever) Pref Changes" option.
 Now preference changes will be logged to Komodo's standard error log.

 ###Build